Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Discussions

 The experimental results demonstrate that the proposed method performs better than existing methods regarding image clarity, continuity, and ring artifact removal.
 This section discusses the strengths and limitations of the proposed method.

 Regarding image clarity, as shown in Fig.~\ref{fig_8}, the proposed method produces the clearest reconstructed images.
 This can be attributed to the effective separation of IS and SA, as well as the compensation of residuals.
 The residual compensation plays a role in enhancing image details and contrast.
+However, as shown in Fig.~\ref{fig_8} (h), the compensation process may also amplify noise, primarily due to the presence of scatter noise in real data, which was not explicitly modeled.
 Regarding image continuity, as illustrated in Fig.~\ref{fig_6}, the proposed method successfully predicts the IS values for gaps caused by non-responsive black stripes using the continuous representation capabilities of the implicit neural network.
 As a result, no residual rings caused by these gaps are visible in the reconstructed images.
 Both simulation and real data experiments show that the proposed method results in the least residual ring artifacts.

 Despite its excellent performance, the proposed method has some limitations.
 While effective in separating SA from IS, the unidirectional gradient regularization framework may lead to information loss, including minor stripe artifacts and small structural details of the object.
-A compensation scheme is proposed in \eqref{Eq8} to address this limitation.
-While this scheme is simple and effective in enhancing image clarity and contrast, it does introduce slight stripe artifacts.
-Future research could explore more sophisticated iterative schemes to incrementally incorporate residual information into the SA, aiming to extract non-stripe information more comprehensively while preserving structural details.
+A compensation scheme is proposed in Eq.~\eqref{Eq8} to address this limitation.
+While this scheme is simple and effective in enhancing image clarity and contrast, it does introduce some noise.
+Future research could explore more sophisticated iterative schemes to progressively incorporate residual information into the SA.
+Additionally, for PCD data, it will be important to consider modeling the fixed pattern noise.